builder-group/community/packages/feature-fetch/README.md

 ### `withDelay()`

-Delays a request by a specified number of milliseconds before sending it.
+Delays each request by a specified number of milliseconds before sending it.

 ```ts
 import { createApiFetchClient, withDelay } from 'feature-fetch';